nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 .. _converting_lists:

 Conversion to and from lists
-    GIDCollections can be converted to lists of GIDs
+    NodeCollections can be converted to lists of GIDs

     >>>  list(nrns)
          [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]

-    And you can create a GIDCollection by providing a list of GIDs
+    And you can create a NodeCollection by providing a list of GIDs

-    >>>  print(nest.GIDCollection([2, 3, 4, 8]))
+    >>>  print(nest.NodeCollection([2, 3, 4, 8]))
-         GIDCollection(metadata=None,
+         NodeCollection(metadata=None,
                       model=iaf_psc_alpha, size=3, first=2, last=4;
                       model=iaf_psc_alpha, size=1, first=8)